-(2) The market value of shares of restricted stock and Service-Vesting LTIP Units that have not vested is calculated by multiplying the fair market value of a share of our common stock on December 31, 2022 (\$54.64) by the number of unvested shares of restricted stock or unvested Service-Vesting LTIP Units outstanding under the applicable award.
+(2) The market value of Service-Vesting LTIP Units that have not vested is calculated by multiplying the fair market value of a share of our common stock on December 31, 2024 (\$38.66) by the number of unvested shares of restricted stock or unvested Service-Vesting LTIP Units outstanding under the applicable award.

-(3) The market value of unearned Performance-Vesting LTIP Units is calculated by multiplying the fair market value of a share of our common stock on December 31, 2022 (\$54.64) by the number of unearned units disclosed in accordance with SEC rules in footnotes 5, 7 and 9.
+(3) The market value of unearned Performance-Vesting LTIP Units is calculated by multiplying the fair market value of a share of our common stock on December 31, 2024 (\$38.66) by the number of unearned units disclosed in accordance with SEC rules in footnotes 5, 7 and 9.

 (4) One-third of each Service-Vesting LTIP Unit award vests on each of the first, second and third anniversaries of the date of grant, subject to the executive's continued employment with us through the applicable vesting date.
-The unvested portions of these awards are scheduled to vest in one remaining installment on December 22, 2023.
+The unvested portions of these awards are scheduled to vest in one remaining installment on November 8, 2025.

-(5) Represents the number of Performance-Vesting LTIP Units, excluding distribution equivalent units, that would become earned and vested at the end of the performance period, assuming that the Company's absolute TSR performance is achieved at the threshold level and relative TSR performance is achieved at the high level for the three-year performance period from December 22, 2020 through December 21, 2023, and Core FFO Per-Share is achieved at the maximum level for the three-year performance period from January 1, 2021 through December 31, 2023.
+(5) Represents the number of Performance-Vesting LTIP Units, excluding distribution equivalent units, that would become earned and vested at the end of the performance period, assuming that the Company's absolute and relative TSR performance is achieved at the threshold level for the three-year performance period from November 8, 2022 through November 7, 2025, and Core FFO Per-Share is achieved at the maximum level for the three-year performance period from January 1, 2023 through December 31, 2025.

-- (6) One-third of each Service-Vesting LTIP Unit award vests on each of the first, second and third anniversaries of the date of grant, subject to the executive's continued employment with us through the applicable vesting date.
-The unvested portions of these awards are scheduled to vest in two remaining installments on December 23, 2023 and December 23, 2024. - (7) Represents the number of Performance-Vesting LTIP Units, excluding distribution equivalent units, that would become earned and vested at the end of the performance period, assuming that the Company's absolute TSR performance and relative TSR performance are achieved at the threshold level for the three-year performance period from December 23, 2021 through December 22, 2024, and Core FFO Per-Share is achieved at the maximum level for the three-year performance period from January 1, 2022 through December 31, 2024. - (8) One-third of each Service-Vesting LTIP Unit award vests on each of the first, second and third anniversaries of the date of grant, subject to the executive's continued employment with us through the applicable vesting date.
-The unvested portions of these awards are scheduled to vest in three remaining installments on November 8, 2023, November 8, 2024 and November 8, 2025. - (9) Represents the number of Performance-Vesting LTIP Units, excluding distribution equivalent units, that would become earned and vested at the end of the performance period, assuming that the Company's absolute TSR performance is achieved at the maximum level and relative TSR performance is achieved at the target level for the three-year performance period from November 8, 2022 through November 7, 2025, and Core FFO Per-Share is achieved at the maximum level for the three-year performance period from January 1, 2023 through December 31, 2025. - (10) One-third of this restricted stock award vests on each of the first, second and third anniversaries on the date of grant, subject to Ms. Clark's continued service with us through the applicable vesting date.
-The unvested portion of this award is scheduled to vest in one remaining installment on September 1, 2023.
+(6) One-third of each Service-Vesting LTIP Unit award vests on each of the first, second and third anniversaries of the date of grant, subject to the executive's continued employment with us through the applicable vesting date.
+The unvested portions of these awards are scheduled to vest in two remaining installments on December 21, 2025 and December 21, 2026.

+- (7) Represents the number of Performance-Vesting LTIP Units, excluding distribution equivalent units, that would become earned and vested at the end of the performance period, assuming that the Company's absolute and relative TSR performance is achieved at the threshold level for the three-year performance period from December 21, 2023 through December 20, 2026, and Core FFO Per-Share is achieved at the maximum level for the three-year performance period from January 1, 2024 through December 31, 2026. - (8) One-third of each Service-Vesting LTIP Unit award vests on each of the first, second and third anniversaries of the date of grant, subject to the executive's continued employment with us through the applicable vesting date.
+The unvested portions of these awards are scheduled to vest in three remaining installments on November 16, 2025, November 16, 2026 and November 16, 2027. - (9) Represents the number of Performance-Vesting LTIP Units, excluding distribution equivalent units, that would become earned and vested at the end of the performance period, assuming that the Company's absolute and relative TSR performance is achieved at the threshold level for the three-year performance period from November 16, 2024 through November 15, 2027, and Core FFO Per-Share is achieved at the maximum level for the three-year performance period from January 1, 2025 through December 31, 2027. - (10) This restricted stock award vests as to one-third of the number of shares subject to the award on each of the first, second and third anniversaries on the date of grant, subject to Mr. Fitzmaurice's continued service with us through the applicable vesting date.
+The unvested portions of these awards are scheduled to vest in three remaining installments on November 18, 2025, November 18, 2026, and November 18, 2027.